dustinpfister/blog_posts/_posts/threejs-standard-material.md

 layout: post
 categories: three.js
 id: 854
-updated: 2021-06-20 10:32:26
+updated: 2021-06-20 10:34:17
-version: 1.20
+version: 1.21
 ---

 A long time ago I wrote a post on the [basic material](/2018/05/05/threejs-basic-material/) in [three js](https://threejs.org/), but oddly enough I never got around to writing a post on the [standard material](https://threejs.org/docs/index.html#api/en/materials/MeshStandardMaterial) which is on of several options with materials that make use of light sources.
-When it comes to [mesh materials](/2018/04/30/threejs-materials/) in threejs the basic material is a nice starting point, and in some examples and projects in which I am not doing anything with light it might even get the job done just fine.
+When it comes to mesh materials in threejs the basic material is a nice starting point, and in some examples and projects in which I am not doing anything with light it might even get the job done just fine.
 However when it comes to working with everything that three.js has to offer when it comes to light sources, and the various kinds of texture maps there are to work with, the standard material is maybe one of the best all round options.

 There are some additional materials that might be worth mentioning as contenders when it comes to a great general use case material in three.js such as the [Lambert material](/2018/04/08/threejs-lambert-material/), and the phong material.
 The nice thing about the lamber material is that it might eat up a little less overhead compared to the standard material, which might come in handy with certain kinds of projects.
 However over all the standard material seems to work fine on the systems that I test on, and also it might prove to reproduce more realistic lighting compared to the lamber material.